RocketPuppy/Retrograde/CHEATSHEET.md

     * If the asset has damage greater than or equal to its bombardment resistence it is destroyed.
 * Factory classes: shows the classes of spacecraft that can be constructed at this asset.
 * Abilities: Any special abilities the asset might have.
+* Population: The amount of population this asset adds to your population total.

 # Upgrades
 * Construction cost: shows how many construction points this asset requires.